 All this has taken some of the graciousness out of life, belittling the spirit of amateurism in which activities are undertaken for the satisfaction they give, not to win or make money.
 If recreations become so competitive or so mercenary that they are really only extensions of dog-eat-dog business life, they have no purpose of their own.
 On the other hand, if recreation is seen as an end in itself which dominates a person's life, it is equally meaningless.
 If it is strictly a matter of individual enjoyment or vanity, how can it be taken seriously?

 And yet, as members of society, we must take it seriously, if only because it uses up natural and economic resources.
 The amount of resources consumed is bound to grow in line with the population, particularly in the relatively prosperous regions of the world.

 The allocation of physical space for recreation has already become a political issue in some communities: should there be a golf course here, or should it be kept as farmland?
-For a number of years a debate has been under way in Canada over land use in our national parks: should they be open to commercial recreational development, or should they be restricted to nature-loving recreation-seekers who would cause less ecological wear and tear than tourists and skiers would?
+Should Canada's national parks be open to commercial recreational development, or should they be restricted to nature-loving recreation-seekers who would cause less ecological wear and tear than tourists and skiers would?

 When we move on to economic resources, questions of their use for recreational purposes arise on a global scale.
-Are the populations of the rich natake their recreations worldwide?
+Are the populations of the rich nations spending too much money on recreation while the poor go begging?
+Or do those same poor populations stand to benefit as highspending tourists, sports enthusiasts and hobbyists take their recreations worldwide?
 Considering the role recreation plays in fitness for work, is the present level of expenditure on it in the developed countries genuinely necessary for the social or economic well-being of their populations?
-There are no firm answers to these questions, but they call for serious thought.